jveilleux/FarmFreshWeb/reports.md

 **Due date:** You can select the due date to be marked on the Xero invoices.
 Again this is editable in Xero.

 **Account code:** If you place a Xero account code here, all items in the invoice will be assigned to this account.
-This it aditable in Xero.
+This is editable in Xero.

 **Download as CSV: **When you are ready to download the file for import click this box and hit the **search **button.